-Problems related to conference control have been studied extensively over the years [2, 3, 6, 14, 15, 21].
-However, most of the works discuss only homogenous videoconferecing, including H.323, SIP and MMUSIC [5].
+Problems related to conference control have been studied extensively over the years [5, 6, 7, 8, 9, 10].
+However, most of the works discuss only homogenous videoconferecing, including H.323, SIP and MMUSIC [11].
 ITU-T developed conference control protocols as a part of the H.323 series of recommendations.
-It is reported [20] that T.124 [9] has the scalability issue because of the inefficient database replication algorithm.
-And H.323 Audio/Video collaboration takes the simple protocol in H.243 [10] rather than T.124.
-The IETF's Multi-Party Multimedia (MMUSIC) working group has also proposed its own solution SCCP [2].
+It is reported [12] that T.124 [13, 14] has the scalability issue because of the inefficient database replication algorithm.
+And H.323 Audio/Video collaboration takes the simple protocol in H.243 [15] rather than T.124.
+The IETF's Multi-Party Multimedia (MMUSIC) working group has also proposed its own solution SCCP [5].
 But in the year 2000, MMUSIC WG gave up and removed conference control from the WG charter.
-Recently SIP research group begun to develop their framework and produced a few drafts [15, 21].
+Recently SIP research group begun to develop their framework and produced a few drafts [9, 10].
 But SIP work is still in the beginning phase and has not been widely accepted.

 Our job is to define web serivces framework in which H.323, SIP as well as MMUSIC could be integrated.
 We divide an A/V collaboration system into three parts: A/V application endpoints, session servers and multipoint communication channels provider.
-Each collaboration system has a different implementation for the application endpoints, server components and communication protocols between them.
+Each collaboration system has a different implementation for the application endpoints, components server and different communication protocols between them.
 For example, in an H.323 based system, an A/V application endpoint refers to a H.323 terminal that is capable of sending audio and video.
 A session server refers to the Multipoint Controller that can create multipoint session.
 A multipoint communication channel provider is the Multipoint Processor that can mix audio and video from endpoints.
 In an Access Grid system, a client is based on the MBONE audio/video tools such as RAT and VIC.
 Further there is a venues server in Access Grid, which is responsible for scheduling meetings.
 Multicast RTP channels are the communication infrastructure for Access Grid.